Background pattern

 Adults and Elderly:

-The total accumulated dose of FERIV, equivalent to the total iron deficit (mg), is determined by the patient's hemoglobin concentration and weight.
-For each patient, the dose and dosing regimen of FERIV must be calculated based on the total iron deficit calculation (see section 6 Additional Information).
+The total accumulated dose of FERIV, equivalent to the total iron deficit (mg), is determined by the hemoglobin concentration and the patient's weight.
+For each patient, the dose and dosing schedule of FERIV should be calculated based on the calculation of their total iron deficit (see section 6 Additional information).

 Children: